artsy/hokusai/docs/Getting_Started.md

 hokusai local dev shell
 ```

-To shut down the stack's running containers, run `hokusai local dev stop`
+To shut down the environment's running containers, run `hokusai local dev stop`

-Container filesystems will be preserved between stack starts and stops, unless you run `hokusai local dev clean`, in which case the container filesystems will be deleted.
+Container filesystems will be preserved between environment starts and stops, unless you run `hokusai local dev clean`, in which case the container filesystems will be deleted.

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test stack's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.

-4) Run the test suite in the test stack
+4) Run the test suite in the test environment

-`hokusai local test` will build a Docker image, start a Docker Compose stack defined by `./hokusai/test.yml`, run the defined test command in the main (project-name) container to completion, and return its exit code.
+`hokusai local test` will build a Docker image, start a Docker Compose environment defined by `./hokusai/test.yml`, run the defined test command in the main (project-name) container to completion, and return its exit code.

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test stack's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.

 5) Build and push an image to ECR

 `hokusai local push` will build and push an image to ECR.
 By default, it tags the image as the SHA1 of the HEAD of your current git branch (by calling `git rev-parse HEAD`).
 You can override this behavior with the `--tag` option, although this is not recommended as creating builds matched to the SHA1 of Git tags gives you a clean view of your ECR project repository and deployment history.

 The command will also tag the image as `latest`.
-This image tag should not be referenced in any Kubernetes YAML configuration, but serves only as a pointer, which is referenced when creating a Kubernetes stack.
+This image tag should not be referenced in any Kubernetes YAML configuration, but serves only as a pointer, which is referenced when creating a Kubernetes environment.

 The command aborts if any of the following conditions is met:
 - The working directory is not clean (you have uncommitted changes)